Wang Dalei: International career

+Youth

-Wang rose to prominence when he was part of the Chinese under-17 national team that won the 2004 AFC U-17 Championship while he also won several caps for the Chinese under-23 national team in preparation for the 2008 Summer Olympics; however, he was ultimately dropped from the final squad because he had lost his place to Qiu Shengjiong.
-Despite this, Wang won his place back into the team in time for the 2010 Asian Games; however, after the match against Japan which the under-23 side lost 3-0 and in a game that saw Wang highly criticised for his performance, he posted on his microblog: "It would be flattery to call you fans.
+Wang was part of the Chinese under-17 national team that won the 2004 AFC U-17 Championship.
+He also appeared several times for the Chinese under-23 national team in preparation for the 2008 Summer Olympics.
+Despite this, Wang was dropped from the final squad because he was temporarily replaced as first team goalkeeper at his club by Qiu Shengjiong due to missing pre-season.
+However, Wang earned his place back into the team in time for the 2010 Asian Games.
+Unfortunately, after negative fan reaction to a 3-0 loss to Japan by the Chinese under-23 national team, he posted on his microblog: "It would be flattery to call you, fans.
 You're just a bunch of dogs.
 You bunch of morons are the main reason why Chinese football can't make progress.
 You throw in stones after a man has fallen into a well."
 His comments would see him suspended from the team despite making an apology.

+Senior

-Wang received his first call-up to the Chinese national team in May 2006 for the international friendly against Switzerland and France.
-He made his debut for the national team six years later on 6 September 2012 in a 1-0 loss against Sweden and was named man of the match after an impressive performance.
+Wang received his first call-up to the Chinese national team in May 2006 for a friendly matches against Switzerland and France.
+Six years later, on 6 September 2012, he made his debut for the national in a 1–0 loss against Sweden and was named man of the match after an impressive performance.

-Wang was China's first choice goalkeeper for the 2015 AFC Asian Cup, where China reached the quarter-finals, losing to hosts and eventual winners Australia in Brisbane.
-In the opening group stage game against Saudi Arabia on 10 January 2015, Wang saved a penalty when the score was still 0-0.
-Subsequently, China scored a late winner and won the game.
-That day happened to be his 26th birthday.
+Wang was China's first choice goalkeeper for the 2015 AFC Asian Cup, where China reached the quarter-finals, losing against hosts and eventual winners Australia in Brisbane.
+In the opening group stage match against Saudi Arabia on 10 January 2015, his 26th birthday, Wang saved a penalty when the score was still goalless.
+China eventually scored a late winner and won the match.

-He was also a member of the Chinese squad for the 2019 and 2023 AFC Asian Cups.
+Wang was also a member of the Chinese squad for the 2019 and 2023 AFC Asian Cups.